microsoft/fast/packages/fast-jest-snapshots-react/README.md

     // ...
     data: [
         [
-            "should render with an id attribute"
+            "should render with an id attribute",
             {
                 id: "test-id",
                 text: "hello world",